Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems

-Commonly, preference elicitation questions target either items or their attributes.
-Typical of early studies on CRS, \emph{item-based elicitation} approaches ask for users' opinions on an item itself, using a combination of methods from traditional recommender systems, such as collaborative filtering, with user interaction in real time~\citep{Zhao:2013:ICF, Wang:2017:OIC}.
-The selection of items may be approached as an optimization problem using a static preference questionnaire method~\citep{Sepliarskaia:2018:PEO} or multi-armed bandit algorithms that capture the exploration-exploitation tradeoff~\citep{Christakopoulou:2016:TCR, Wang:2017:OIC}.
-Asking about items directly has been found inefficient, as large item sets would require several conversational turns and in turn increase the likelihood of users getting bored~\citep{Gao:2021:ACC}.
+Asking about items directly can be inefficient, as large item sets would require several conversational turns and in turn increase the likelihood of users losing interest~\citep{Gao:2021:AI}.
 Alternatively, \emph{attribute-based elicitation} aims to predict the next attribute to ask about.
-It is often cast as a sequence-to-sequence prediction problem, lending itself naturally to sequential neural networks.
-However, obtaining large conversational datasets to train conversational recommender systems is challenging~\citep{Jannach:2021:SCR}, therefore, non-conversational data is often leveraged. \citet{Christakopoulou:2018:QRT} propose a question \& recommendation (Q\&R) method, utilize data from a non-conversational recommendation system, and develop surrogate tasks to answer questions: \emph{What to ask?} and \emph{How to respond?} A similar approach of training a sequential neural network on non-conversational data is taken by \citet{Zhang:2018:TCS}, who convert Amazon reviews into artificial conversations.
-The assumption is that the earlier aspect-value pairs appear in the review, the more important they are to the user and should be prioritized as questions.
+It is often cast as a sequence-to-sequence prediction problem, lending itself naturally to sequential neural networks~\citep{Hochreiter:1997:Neural, Cho:2014:EMNLP}.
+There has been an effort to create large datasets consisting of human conversations that can be used as training data.
+However, non-conversational data is often leveraged, especially when there is a lack of relevant information in the recorded dialogues~\citep{Jannach:2022:ACM}. \citet{Christakopoulou:2018:KDD} propose a question \& recommendation (Q\&R) method, utilize data from a non-conversational recommendation system, and develop surrogate tasks to answer questions: \emph{What to ask?} and \emph{How to respond?} To answer the first question, they develop a surrogate task where the goal is to predict the next likely topic a user would be interested in, based on recently watched videos.
+The second question is answered by predicting what video the user would be most interested in, based on the most relevant predicted topic.
+A similar approach of training a sequential neural network on non-conversational data is taken by \citet{Zhang:2018:CIKM}, who convert Amazon reviews into artificial conversations.
+Sentences with aspect-value pairs are extracted from reviews and serve as utterances in one round of conversation.
+The extracted aspect-value pairs are modeled as user information needs.
+The assumption is that the earlier aspect-value pairs appear in the review, the more important they are to the user, and thus should be prioritized as questions.
 Additionally, they develop a heuristic trigger to decide whether the model should ask about another attribute or recommend an item.
-Another way to elicit preferences is in the form of \emph{critiques}, i.e., feedback on attribute values of recommended items~\citep{Chen:2012:CBR}.
-For example if the recommendation is for a \emph{phone}, a critique might be \emph{not so big} or \emph{something cheaper}.
-Such methods often employ heuristics as elicitation tactics~\citep{Luo:2020:DCV, Luo:2020:LLC}.
-In recent work, \citet{Balog:2021:OIM} study the problem of robustly interpreting unconstrained natural language feedback on attributes.
+The drawback of these systems is they have no way of modeling the rejection of recommendations by the user, since the goal is to fit historical data as it happened.
+Furthermore, it is not possible to determine the reason behind the user interaction, i.e., why the user chose that particular item~\citep{Gao:2021:AI}.